thingsdb/ThingsDocs/v1/content/data-types/regex/_index.md

 ---

 Regular expression can be constructed using a literal which consists of a pattern enclosed between slashes, as follows: `re = /ab+c/;`.

 It is probably a good idea to store a `regex` in a variable if you plan to use the regular expression multiple times.
 This prevents the requirement to compile the regular expression each time.

+Instead of the regular expression syntax, the function [regex](../../collection-api/regex) bay also be used and may be preferred when reading a pattern from input.
+For example `re = regex('ab+c');`.

 ### Flags